 As Seattle’s wintry weather slowly continues to creep in, a sunny getaway to visit with family between the holidays seemed like a really good idea.

-The last time I visited in the early spring, Florida was smack in the middle of a cold snap, and it was much colder there than it was at home.
+The last time I visited in the early spring, Florida was smack in the middle of a cold snap, and it was colder there than it was at home.
 I had high hopes for this trip though.

-Her granddaughter replied, “No way…I’ll be up at like 3 AM, lady!”
+Granddaughter: “No way…I’ll be up at like 3 a.m., lady!”

+Thinking back to the many states, countries, and climates I’ve lived in or visited over the years reminded me that life is very different depending on where you are around the globe.
 Varying climates determine the kind of clothes we wear, how much time we spend outside, the type of foods we crave, and even the music we listen to.
 It’s so interesting how a slight change in temperature can alter our behaviors so much.

 Indeed, warming up under the sun’s bright, therapeutic energy was exactly what I needed to head into the holiday season.